matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 How many people like going to the doctor's office and filling out the forms.
 Don't you hate it?
 You get this big lined sheet of paper that is blank.
-Then you get this set of rules, that says, "put your social security on line 42, and your name on line 17".
+Then you get this set of rules, that says, "put your social security number on line 42, and your name on line 17".
 That is how it works, right?
 That is how the world works.
 That is how we talk to other people?
 No!
 It does not scale.
 It is not what we do.
 We always put the labels right next to the stuff and the labels matter.
 But with positional semantics we are saying, "No, they don't.
 Just remember the third thing mean this, and the seventh thing means that".

 [Time 0:47:29]